Instruments

 Anonymous natural horn from central Europe, c.1800 ?

-Anonymous natural horn, beginning of the XIXth century ?
+Anonymous Viennese natural horn, beginning of the 19th century ?

 French natural horn by Halari, c.1820